• Skip to main content

 • Is responsible for its own actions, and can sue and be sued

-• Has the legal right to money it makes from sales and can keep its profits
+• Has the legal right to the money it makes from sales and can keep its profits

 • Is responsible for paying its own debts and liabilities

-This is the major reason why a limited company is a popular structure for a small business.
-The owners of the company are protected by ‘limited liability’ so unless there’s fraud or other serious wrongdoing the amount they have to lose if the company fails is strictly limited.
+This is why a limited company is popular for small businesses.
+Owners are protected by ‘limited liability’, so unless there’s fraud or serious wrongdoing, their losses if the company fails are strictly limited.
 If the company cannot meet its debts or liabilities, the owners usually risk losing only:

 • The amount of any guarantee (for members of companies limited by guarantee);

-• Any amounts they’ve already invested into the limited company; and
+• Any amounts they’ve already invested in the limited company; and

 Statutory obligations

-A company’s financial year is usually a 12 month period for which accounts are prepared.
-Every company must prepare annual accounts that report on the performance and activities of the company during the financial year.
+A limited company’s financial year is usually a 12-month period for which accounts are prepared.
+Every company must prepare its annual accounts within 9 months of its financial year-end.
+The annual accounts report on the company’s performance and activities during the financial year.
 The financial year starts on the day after the previous financial year ended or, in the case of a new company, on the day of incorporation.

 Every company, whether or not they are trading, must keep accounting records.
-As a minimum these must contain:
+As a minimum Every company, whether or not they are trading, must keep accounting records.
+As a minimum, these must contain:

 • entries showing all money received and expended by the company